apache/camel-website/README.md

 Point your favorite browser to `http://localhost:1313/` and you will see the Apache Camel website.

+Changes that are made to the content managed by Hugo (i.e. content, layouts, config.toml) are applied automatically and reloaded in the browser.
+To make changes to the content managed by Antora, a rebuild needs to be done.
+The same is true for the CSS changes in the `antora-ui-camel`.
+To rebuild you can run, in another terminal window, from the root directory of the website:

+    $ (cd antora-ui-camel && yarn build) && yarn antora --require ./menu.js site.yml

+This will build the `antora-ui-camel` which holds all the CSS and JavaScript, and then rebuild the documentation, resulting in an updated content in the `documentation` directory.

+To iterate quickly, it's easier to make changes directly in the browser tooling and then bring the changes over to the CSS files after the fact.

 ## Contribute changes

 The Apache Camel website is composed of different sources.
 So where to add and contribute changes in particular?